Start the Game for the Enterprise

 Many organizations adopt agile methods and lean practices at the team level.
 Teams run Sprints, hold Retrospectives, and improve locally.
 Yet the enterprise as a whole does not evolve.
 Decisions still flow top-down.
 Strategic priorities remain unclear.
 Teams optimize their own work while the organization drifts.

 This is sub-optimization.
 Without enterprise-level alignment, tactical improvements stay local.
-They don’t compound into strategic advantage.
+They do not compound into strategic advantage.
 Teams pull in different directions.
 Investments scatter across too many initiatives.
-The result: effort without impact — Wirkung without direction.
+The result: effort without impact.

 The approach is empirical.
-Rather than planning a complete transformation upfront, AME3 creates a feedback loop at the enterprise level — the Tournament — where leaders inspect progress and adapt strategy based on evidence.
-Evolution replaces revolution.
+Rather than planning a complete transformation upfront, AME3 creates a feedback loop at the enterprise level, the Tournament, where leaders inspect progress and adapt strategy based on evidence.

 The Steps